The Collective Voice of Ly$\alpha$ Emitters: Insights from JWST Stacked Spectroscopy: Constraining feedback models from the SPICE simulations

 \section{Constraining feedback models from the SPICE simulations}

 In this section, we compare some observed properties of our LAEs stack with predictions from the SPICE simulations.
 As shown in \citet{Bhagwat2024}, variations in supernova feedback significantly influence the strength of galactic outflows.
 These differences reshape the interstellar and circumgalactic media, thereby affecting the escape fraction of Lyman-continuum photons and leading to distinct reionization scenarios.
 The SPICE radiation-hydrodynamic simulations account for two different modes of supernova feedback, namely smooth and bursty \citep{Bhagwat2024, Bhagwat2025}.
 The difference in the models originates from the timing of injection of supernova energy leading to highly stochastic star-formation histories in the bursty model, while non-stochastic star-formation in the smooth model \citep{Basu2026}.
+SPICE models the ISM down to $\approx30$ pc (10 pc) at $z=5$ ($z=10$) allowing for self-consistent modeling of nebular lines.
+We model Ly$\alpha$ and balmer lines assuming collisional and recombination excitations separately assuming a case-B scenario for recombinations (see ~\citealt{Bhagwat2025} for details).
+Finally, the model to estimate [O III] emission is detailed in \citealt{Casavecchia2026}.
+For each emission line, we additionally follow the radiative transfer through the multiphase ISM/CGM and dust to account for attenuation and extinction and generate synthetic datacubes of emission lines.
 To enable a proper comparison with our observed properties, we built a simulated stacked sample, which comprises 132 \lya ~emitters per feedback model in a range of redshift and UV magnitude matching the observed ones.
-For each LAE, we extracted datacubes in 12 random line-of-sight (los).
-Then, for each galaxy and los, we placed 5 JWST/NIRSpec mock slits at different inclination angles, all centered on the peak of UV emission.
+For each LAE, we extracted datacubes in 12 random lines of sight (LOS).
+Then, for each galaxy and LOS, we placed 5 JWST/NIRSpec mock slits at different inclination angles, all centered on the peak of UV emission.
 This results in a total of 132$\times$12$\times$5 simulated spectra per feedback model.
 For each model, we stacked all the generated 2D spectra adopting the same procedure as the observed stack (see Sect.~\ref{sec:method}).
 Finally, the UV continuum slope, and the EW of \lya, \Halpha and \Hbeta are calculated using the stacked spectra.

 In the top and bottom panels of Fig.~\ref{fig:lya-prop}, we compare the radial profiles of the UV continuum slope, rest-frame EW(\lya), \lya ~escape fraction and metallicity with the results from the SPICE models.
 The SPICE bursty model produces bluer UV slopes than the smooth model and therefore matches our observations more closely.
 In both SPICE smooth and bursty models, the EW(\lya) and \lya ~escape fractions increase with radius.
 However, the bursty model shows a significantly stronger rise, particularly in the second radial bin (pixel 2), where both the EW(\lya) and \lya\ escape fraction increase sharply relative to the central bin.
 Conversely, the smooth model predicts a more gradual increase with a smaller amplitude for EW(\lya) and a flattening for the \lya\ escape fraction.
 In SPICE, the enhanced rise shown by the bursty case is associated with feedback driven outflows that reduce central \ion{H}{I} column densities and create low-density channels \citep[see][]{Bhagwat2024}.
 These ISM conditions increase the escape probability of resonantly scattered \lya\ photons and redistribute them outward relative to the UV continuum.
 The smooth model instead maintains higher and more centrally concentrated neutral gas columns, leading to lower \lya\ escape fractions and weaker radial variation.